-This is a problem for the left because places such as New York, Massachusetts, Illinois and California that have been following Mr. Krugman’s (and President Obama’s) economic strategy to a tee are getting clobbered by tax-cutting states.
+This is a problem for the left because places such as New York, Massachusetts, Illinois and California that have been following Krugman’s (and President Obama’s) economic strategy to a tee are getting clobbered by tax-cutting states.

 Low taxes may not be “magical,” but they do seem to make places mighty attractive to millions of Americans who are voting with their feet to call these places home.

-The Kansas story is still incomplete, and we will see over the next few years whether growth is revived in a state that people have been fleeing for the past decade.
+As for Kansas, the tax cut has been in effect a mere 18 months – not a lot of time to measure the impact.
+We will see over the next few years whether growth is revived in a state that people have been fleeing for the past decade.
 Tax revenues are down, but they are in most states because of reductions in capital gains receipts from 2013.

 In Kansas City, the growth has been much faster on the Kansas side of the border than the Missouri side.